 Or, if you take our BA (Hons) Electronic Music Production undergraduate degree, you could very well be the next Joel Corry, gearing up to tour the world.
 Whichever course you choose, your career options are pretty vast.
 Let’s take a look at some of them.

 What’s the difference between BIMM’s two Music Production undergraduate degrees?

 - If you’re into the electronic side of things and want a career using technology to make your own beats, then BA (Hons) Electronic Music Production will help you get there

 - If you’re looking to bring your technical knowledge and creativity to live and studio settings, then BA (Hons) Music and Sound Production is for you

-If you’re nuts about equipment, and have a knack for getting a killer sound, then a good music production degree will kick open the door to becoming a studio engineer.
+If you’re nuts about equipment and have a knack for getting a killer sound, then a good degree will kick open the door to becoming a studio engineer.
 As the producer’s right-hand man, you’ll mastermind the gear setup and the recording levels, drawing on everything you’ve learnt on your BIMM course – from mic placement to soundwave integration – to achieve a sound that blows minds (and speakers).